NHSN is a voluntary organisation run by its membership. With your support, volunteers make a difference for nature, from the Tees to the Tweed.

 Members of Council are also Trustees for NHSN and as such are responsible in law for the NHSN’s organisation and activities.

-You can now download a copy of NHSN’s Annual Report and Annual Financial Statement.
+You can now download a copy of NHSN’s Annual Report.

 NHSN submits its annual financial statements to the Charity Commission and these can be viewed on the Charity Commission website.
 Our annual financial statements are independently examined by an accountant and made available to our members.
 NHSN’s financial year starts on 1st August.